Living in America is a dream for many expats, but the complexities of applying for a green card are a challenge.

 - Children that are travelling to the US under adoption or orphanage programmes.

-- K-1 Visa holders, applicable to foreign citizens who are engaged to a US national.
+- K-1 Visa holders are applicable to foreign citizens engaged to a US national.

 The costs are associated with processing your online application and producing a green card or Permanent Residence Card.

 |Biometric Processing||$85 (£62)||$0 (£0)|